 I’m not an expert or a medical professional, and I’m not qualified to provide treatment or advice.
 What I can provide are honest self-reflection, hard-earned life lessons, and relevant commentary on issues surrounding substance use.

-For speaking and all other requests please send me an email with dates and an overview of the event.
+For speaking requests and all other inquiries please send me an email with dates and an overview of the event.